Trinity Medical Centre

 We also host foundation year 2 doctors (formerly known as SHO’s or junior doctors), and GP speciality trainees (also known as registrars).

 Junior doctor training has changed radically in recent years, with a view to improving the quality of professional education.
 Following completion of a minimum of five years undergraduate training at medical school, doctors enter the two year programme, split into FY1 which is mostly hospital based and FY2.
 The purpose is to provide a far broader range of experience than the previous pre-registration year.

 Over the two years there are six four-month posts, which can include general medicine, surgery, paediatrics, anaesthetics, psychiatry and obstetrics.
 During the 2nd year, FY2 doctors can elect to undertake one four-month post in general practice.

 FY2 doctors are fully qualified and GMC registered.
-They can see patients independently but they are under the supervision of Dr Jo Mackinnon (and in her absence any of the GP partners).
+They can see patients independently but they are under the supervision of dedicated GP partners.

 The foundation programme exposes all doctors of the future to general practice.
 It is a unique opportunity to show what work we do, how much we do and what primary care has to offer patients and the workforce.
 Having FY2 doctors in the practice acts as a stimulus for the whole practice in terms of developing skills, and learning together.
 It is fun and stimulating, and helps keep the whole practice team up to date.